The Black Godfather: Themes

 The Black Godfather came out in 1974.
-This is an era in time where Blaxploitation film became a popular genre for the audience of young black men.
+This is an era in time where Blaxploitation film became a popular genre for movie audiences.
 The movie was released shortly after titles such as Shaft and Sweet Sweetback's Baadasssss Song came out.
 Almost unknown, The Black Godfather follows the same formula and aspects of many blaxploitation films.
 There is a strong, African American, male protagonist (J.J.); a negatively portrayed white antagonist (Tony); a corrupt white policeman (Joe); and a beautiful, young African American female love interest (Yvonne).
-The setting is also placed in an urban area where the characters deal or area involved with drugs, violence and gangs.
+The setting is also placed in an urban area where the characters deal or are involved with drugs, violence and gangs.
 This sort of film appealed to an audience that was not used to seeing African Americans at the center of a role.